ranjitnimbalkar/design-patterns/src/main/java/design/pattern/strategy/strategy_notes.md

       them what stays same

-     + Take the part that vary and encapsulate them, so that later you can later the part that vary without affecting those don't
+     + Take the part that vary and encapsulate them, so that later you can alter or extend the part that vary without affecting those don't

 2. [x] Program to an interface, not an implementation